sahilgadhok/PasteBin/README.md

 ## Usage

-Clone the repo and open index.html in the browser.
+Clone the repo and open index.html in the browser with Javascript enabled.
-The repo includes all runtime dependencies required for index.html to display a SPA.
+The repo includes all runtime dependencies required for index.html to display a Single-Page Application (SPA).

 ## Compile from Source